Singdam Kiatmuu9: 2010–present

 At the beginning of 2010 he fought in Japan against Nong-O Sit Or.
 After five rounds the bout was ruled a draw, and was extended to a 6th round.
 After the extension round Singdam was ruled the winner.
 Singdam and Nong-O fought two more times in 2010, with Nong-O winning both.
 In 2011 he matched up with Sagetdao Petpayathai twice, and losing both times.
 At the annual Lumpinee Boxing Stadium birthday show in December Singdam was matched against F16 Rachanon and he won by TKO at the end of round four after F-16 was unable to continue from because of damage caused to his arm.
 In 2012 Singdam once again fought Nong-O Sit Or to start off the year, and this time he lost.
 On June 8 Singdam fought Wanchalerm Uddonmuang for the title of Lumpinee Boxing Stadium and won a decision.
 July 6 he knocked out Watcharachai Rachanon to retain his championship.
-On September 8 he defended his Lumpini title by beating Saenchai PKSaenchaimuaythaigym in one of the most anticipated fights of the year.
+On September 8, 2012 he defended his Lumpini title by beating Saenchai PKSaenchaimuaythaigym in a high-profile bout that drew significant public attention.

 He rematched Saenchai PKSaenchaimuaythaigym on October 4, 2012 at Rajadamnern, and lost by decision.

 Singdam lost a decision to Lumpinee 130 lb champion Yodwicha Por Boonsit on February 7, 2013.

 He rematched Sagetdao Phetphayathai at Lumpinee on March 8, 2013 and won on points.

 He beat Petchboonchu FA Group on points at Lumpinee on May 10, 2013.

 He lost to Nong-O Kaiyanghadaogym on points in a Lumpinee lightweight title fight on June 7, 2013.
 They rematched on July 12, 2013, with Singdam winning on points and reclaiming his belt.

 Singdam lost to Yodwicha Por Boonsit on points in a rematch at Rajadamnern on August 8, 2013.

 He lost to Saenchai PKSaenchaimuaythaigym by decision at Yokkao 5 in Pattaya, Thailand on November 15, 2013.

 YOKKAO Boxing announced on Twitter that Singdam officially changed his fighting name and will fight under his new name, Singdam YOKKAOSaenchaiGym on September 2, 2017.
 He is currently under YOKKAO management and trains at the YOKKAO Training Center in Bangkok.

 On 27 July, Singdam fought Craig Coakley for the WBC Muay Thai Super-lightweight Diamond title at YOKKAO 42 in Dublin, Ireland.
 He became the third fighter in history to win the WBC Diamond title which has only been held by two fighters so far, namely, Buakaw Banchamek and Saenchai.
 The win for Singdam was surrounded by speculation as to how the judges scored the bout.
 Under WBC rules all strikes count the same as opposed to traditional Muay Thai rules where kicks score higher than punches.
-Coakley took this rule set and capitalised on it by mainly boxing and Singdam mainly using his trademark right kick.
+Coakley took this rule set and capitalised on it by mainly boxing and Singdam relying heavily on his right kick, a frequent component of his fighting style.
 Many experts and spectators vow that Coakley was the superior fighter on the night and landed a significant number of strikes more than Singdam.